austinpowers99/Concentration/README.md

 # Sam's Concentration Game 💥

-Your mission is to match all of the cards on the screen before the timer runs out and before you're out of moves!
-You'll need to sharpen your memory and quick thinking to succeed.
+Your mission is to match all of the cards on the screen before the timer runs out or before you're out of moves!
+In this game you'll need to sharpen your memory and quick thinking to succeed.

 The game contains three levels to choose from, and you may start at any of them.